 Whether or not the drug possession charge is considered a felony or a misdemeanor depends on three factors:

 - the intent of the drug

-A drug crimes lawyer in Baltimore Maryland can help you understand your charges.
+A drug crimes lawyer Baltimore Maryland residents seek assistance from can help you understand your charges.
 Some controlled substances are more illegal (and dangerous) than others such as cocaine or heroin.
 Possession of these substances will lead to a felony charge while possession of marijuana is generally a misdemeanor.

 State laws vary on how much a person needs to be found in possession of to be considered a felony.
 Generally the higher the amount, the more likely it will be a felony.
 Finally, intent plays a large role in whether or not the charge is a felony or misdemeanor.
-If the defendant intended to sell or distribute the drugs, rather than use them for personal use, then the chances of becoming a felony increases.
+Our drug crimes lawyer Baltimore MD residents are in need of share that if the defendant intended to sell or distribute the drugs, rather than use them for personal use, then the chances of becoming a felony increases.

-Do You Need a Drug Crimes Lawyer in Harford, MD?
+Do You Need a Drug Crimes Lawyer Harford, MD Recommends?

 If you have been charged with a drug crime, reach out to a drug crimes lawyer Harford, MD relies on from Greenberg Law Offices today.
 They will help you navigate the intricacies of your case and give you peace of mind knowing your case is in good hands.
 Call 410-529-5250 today for a free consultation with a drug crimes lawyer Baltimore Maryland relies on!

 Our drug crimes lawyer Harford MD clients recommend share that, it is illegal to sell, manufacture, or possess certain controlled substances.
 If you have been charged with a drug crime, it is in your best interest to get personalized advice from a lawyer.
 To schedule a consultation now, please call the Greenberg Law Offices.